shopkins-seagen/spi_user-guide/source/apps/sae/cli.rst

 Upload the Results
 ---------------------------
-After the reports are adjudicated per DM SOP [?].
-Upload the results to the database.
+After the output/report is adjudicated per BP-0389 Serious Adverse Events Reconciliation, upload the output/results to the database.
+This will bring forward comments for next rune.

 #.
 Navigate to the folder that contains the report.
 #.
 Right-click on the Excel file and select **SAE: Upload Results**